 Dr. Tim Mercer is a Senior Lecturer in Physics in the Jeremiah Horrocks Institute for Mathematics, Physics & Astronomy.
-He leads the Magnetic Materials Research Group and is a member of the Surface Patterning Group in the multi-disciplinary Institute of Nanotechnology & Bioengineering.
+He leads the Magnetic Materials Research Group.

 Dr. Tim Mercer is a Senior Physics Lecturer in the School, located in the Jeremiah Horrocks Institute for Mathematics, Physics & Astronomy.
 His teaching responsibilities are primarily focussed on physics modules, including being the Module Leader for the first year physics laboratory and the final year BSc(Hons) and MPhys(Hons) Project Co-ordinator.
 His research interest in the area of Magnetic Materials was born out of his own undergraduate BSc(Hons) project, from which he went on to complete his PhD for studies on the dispersions of magnetic particles that are used to produce magnetic data storage media.
 He has carried out postgraduate and postdoctoral work at Southampton, Preston and Liverpool on a number of projects, including the fabrication and characterisation of thin films that exhibit Colossal Magnetoresistance and noise studies on advanced dual-layer magnetic recording media as a means of probing the structure of assemblies of magnetic nanoparticles.
 Prior to his academic career, Tim was an Avionics Technician in the Royal Air Force and a Technician Trainer and Product Support Engineer at British Aerospace.
 He has other work experience as a Sales/Automation Engineer, an IT help-desk Engineer and as a Software Engineer building LabVIEW test tools for an aerospace defence contractor.